Prescribing for Travel Vaccines

 A key publication from the Royal Pharmaceutical Society published A Competency Framework for all Prescribers in September 2021 which became effective a year later.
 It is essential you are aware of and become familiar with this publication.

-An article published in Practice Nursing in November 2022 ‘Best practice for medicines management and vaccination‘ is useful to read and has many helpful links to resources
+An article published in Practice Nursing in November 2022 ‘Best practice for medicines management and vaccination‘ is useful to read and has many helpful links to resources.
+You can download a PDF version of this article here

 The NHS Specialist Pharmacy Service (SPS) – has a very comprehensive list of resources on PGDs HERE and PSDs HERE